x95castle1/docs-tap/getting-started.md

 4. A developer namespace is setup to accommodate the developer's Workload.
    See [Set Up Developer Namespaces to Use Installed Packages](install-components.md#setup).

+In this section, you will deploy a simple web application to the platform, enable debugging and see your code updates added to the running application as you save them.

+---

+## Section 1: Developing Your First Application on Tanzu Application Platform

-#### A note about Application Accelerators
+### A note about Application Accelerators

-The Application Accelerator component helps app developers and app operators through the creation and generation of application accelerators.
+The Application Accelerator component helps app developers and app administrators through the creation and generation of application accelerators.
 Accelerators are templates that codify best practices and ensure important configuration and structures are in place from the start.

 Developers can bootstrap their applications and get started with feature development right away.
-Application Operators can create custom accelerators that reflect their desired architectures and configurations and enable fleets of developers to utilize them, decreasing operator concerns about whether developers are implementing their desired best practices.
+Application administrators can create custom accelerators that reflect their desired architectures and configurations and enable fleets of developers to utilize them, decreasing administrator concerns about whether developers are implementing their desired best practices.

 Application Accelerator templates are available as a quick start from [Tanzu Network](https://network.tanzu.vmware.com/products/app-accelerator).
 To create your own Application Accelerator, see [Creating an Accelerator](#creating-an-accelerator).

 ### Deploy Your Application